 What might I miss out on by not having a traditional contract deal?

-This involves using your smartphone as an internet hub.
-You use the data that you receive on your mobile phone as though it's your wifi hotspot, essentially extending your phone's internet access so that it can be reached from your laptop or computer.
+- Tethering - You use the data that you receive on your mobile phone as though it's your Wi-Fi hotspot, essentially extending your phone's internet access so that it can be reached from your laptop or computer.